Study Abroad FAQ's

-A: Study Abroad courses appear on Philadelphia University transcripts as PhilaU credit.
-Students must receive the equivalent of a "C minus" or better for the course credits to transfer.
+A: Study Abroad courses appear on your Jefferson University transcripts as Jefferson credit.
+Students must receive the equivalent of a "C" or better for the course credits to transfer.
 These courses will count towards the student’s degree, but they will not affect the student’s cumulative GPA.
-(Exception: UARC and NABA program courses will count for credit AND a letter grade because they are Philadelphia University coordinated programs.)
+(Exception: Jefferson Rome Semester program courses and Public Health Issues at PhilaU Experience for the Health Sciences will count for credit AND a letter grade because they are university coordinated courses.)

 Q: I’m a transfer student – can I study abroad?

 A: Yes you can.
-Transfer students must have the equivalent of junior status on our campus and must have at least 15 credits completed at PhilaU.
+Transfer students must have the equivalent of junior status on our campus and must have at least 15 credits completed at Jefferson (Philadelphia University + Thomas Jefferson University).
 Extra planning with your academic advisor may be required, depending on what credits you were able to transfer in from your previous school and what you have left to take to graduate from PhilaU.